veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/README.md

 ![image](https://github.com/veidlink/Hackathon-of-the-Graduate-School-of-Business-and-VK/assets/137414808/4a2070c0-f9ac-4d55-8baa-a68666df3d40)

 However, this idea, due to non-linear relationships in the data, did not improve the result.
-In fact, the metric dropped by about 0.01. Среди гипотез, которые мы проверяли, также были понижение размерности и кластеризация данных (кластеры участвовали в предсказании как дополнительный признак).
+In fact, the metric dropped by about 0.01.
+Among the hypotheses we tested were also dimensionality reduction and data clustering (clusters participated in the prediction as an additional feature).

 To sum up, CatBoost gave us a score of about 0.85 on the f1-score metric, but we didn't stop there.